 You can expect to feel some discomfort after facial scar revision surgery.
 Some swelling, bruising and redness are generally unavoidable.

-It is important for you to follow your surgeon’s after care recommendations to the letter.
+You need to follow your surgeon’s aftercare recommendations to the letter.
 Though the sutures will be removed within days after the surgery, your skin needs time to heal.

 Depending on the surgery performed and the site of the scar, the facial plastic surgeon will explain the types of activities to avoid.

 No medication should be taken without first consulting the surgeon.
 It is important to remember that scar tissues require a year or more to fully heal and achieve maximum improved appearance.

 Follow-up care is vital for this procedure to monitor healing.
 Anything unusual should be reported to your surgeon immediately.
 You must keep your follow-up appointments with your surgeon.
 Read more about what you should do before and after your scar treatment.